 About Wyoming Behavioral Institute

 WBI is an 85-bed acute care psychiatric hospital for children, adolescents and adults and offers residential treatment for adolescents.
 For more information about WBI’s programs and services, visit wbihelp.com.
-Free, confidential level of care assessments are available 24/7 by calling 800-457-9312.
+No-cost, confidential level of care assessments are available 24/7 by calling 800-457-9312.